Loyola University Maryland

 • The Soul Knows No Bars: Inmates Reflect on Life, Death and Hope (with inmate co-authors, foreword by Cornel West) Rowman and Littlefield, 2000, paperback, 2001.

 • Games for the Soul: 40 Playful Ways to Find Fun and Fulfillment in a Stressful World, Hyperion, 1998.
-Translated into Chinese, forthcoming in Korean.
+Translated into Chinese.

 • Spiritual Passages: Embracing Life's Sacred Journey, Tarcher/Putnam, 1997.